MIDFIELDR/midfieldr/README.md

 #> # ... with 31 more rows
 ```

-For a discussion of each step in greater detail, see the [Stickiness
-metric](stickiness.html) vignette.

 **Step 3.
 Graph the results**

 To prepare the stickiness data for graphing, we remove ambiguous race